hjagarla/Cross_Correlation_Website/index.md

 ![Spectogram](/images/spectro.png)

-Here we can see that overall, cross correlation does a good job of annotating the main parts of the call.
+Here we can see that overall, cross-correlation does a good job of annotating the main parts of the call.
 Although the automated couldn't detect the preliminary calls as a human annotator would, our labeled data for the machine learning models wouldn't require it.

 ### Analysis